Start with the player's current mouthpiece and map from there.

 What Do S-Numbers Mean?

 S1, S3, S5 = cup contour iterations — not size steps.
-This is the #1 source of confusion.
+This is one of the most common sources of mix-up.
 S-numbers are different cup contour designs, each optimised for a specific feel and response.
 They are not a linear scale where S5 is “more” of something than S1.

 - The “S” stands for “Slap” cup — a design that allows the player to immediately centre the note.